fltuna/NativeVoteAPI-CS2/README.md

 This is just an API for native vote!

-This API does not have functionality by itself!
-Please create your own plug-in!
+This API does not provide standalone functionality.
+You need to create your own plugin to use it.

 ## Features